KB-GModStore/aas_doc/server-functions/utils.md

 | :--- | :--- | :--- | :--- |
 | [number](https://www.lua.org/pil/2.3.html) | **money** | The money to add or remove | ❌ |

+## AAS.ChangeLangage()

+Change basics items descriptions and names compared to the selected language